DouglasNeuroInformatics/OpenDataCapture/README.md

-# Douglas Data Capture Platform
+# The Douglas Data Capture Platform

 ## About